CGA1123/shed/README.md

   </a>
 </p>

-`shed` is a `Go` and `Ruby` library implementing cross-service timeout propagation and load shedding.
+`shed` is a `Go` and `Ruby` library implementing cross-service timeout/deadline propagation and load shedding.

-**note**: still under development.

 ## What?

-timeout propagation means advertising the client-side timeout for HTTP requests. `shed` uses the `X-Client-Timeout-Ms` header to do this.
+timeout/deadline propagation means advertising the client-side timeout for HTTP requests. `shed` uses the `X-Client-Timeout-Ms` header to do this.

 load shedding means dropping requests early when under load in order to free up